barthap/ElectroInventory/README.md

 ## Roadmap
 * ~~Add location management~~ Done
 * ~~Categories displayed as a tree~~ Done
+* **Create Mobile and PC client app** - apps would have device-specific features.
+For instance, Mobile app would be used for scanning labels / taking photos, and PC app for management and printing labels.
+* **Add label printing + QR Code support** - Integrate PC soft with label printer, and add ability to scan them in mobile app.
+* Add live-sync between mobile and PC app - using Apple Bonjour or other service discovery
 * Unify configuration
 * Improve build and deployment scripts